yeojz/redux-intl-connect/README.md

 [![Coverage Status][coveralls-badge]][coveralls-link]

 ## About
-`redux-intl-connect` is a redux connector agnostic binding for i18n with formatMessage-like API.
+`redux-intl-connect` is a redux connector agnostic binding for i18n with formatMessage inspired API.

 This library does not depend on any browser Internationalization API.
-Currently it only supports `formatMessage` and provides a similar API influenced by the original library bindings.
+Currently it only supports `formatMessage` and provides an API for accessing messages/keys in store similar to the original library bindings.

-It is not meant to be a 100% feature parity with the FormatJS and their Redux bindings.
+It is NOT meant to have a 100% feature parity with the redux bindings for FormatJS.
 Extending to other translation methods will be considered if it fulfills point 1 under "Why" below.

 ## Why